 When you don’t replace your filters often enough.
 It can increase energy consumption and make your system work harder.
 Extend the life of your air conditioning system by making sure the filter is changed when it’s dirty.

 - Pay Attention to Energy Consumption

 You may not need a professional cleaning every year, but you should pay close attention to your energy bills and how well your home is cooling.
 If anything seems off, call in a professional for a free AC evaluation.
-A professional AC technician can make sure there are no leaks in the ducts or refrigerant lines, check the electric terminals for loose connections, ensure the thermostat is working properly, and check the motors.
+A professional AC technician can make sure there are no leaks in the ducts or Same Day Service lines, check the electric terminals for loose connections, ensure the thermostat is working properly, and check the motors.

 Yearly Maintenance Tasks

 That’s the monthly and weekly tasks taken care of.
 What should you be doing each year?
 Start with the outside system.
 Cut off the power to it before you do anything else.

 - Air Conditioner Coils